rchain/architecture-docs/execution_model/rhovm.rst

 Introduction
 ==================================================================

 To begin, a client writes a program (contract) in Rholang.
 The contract is compiled and passed to an instance of the **Rho Virtual Machine** (RhoVM) and executed.
-Given an environment and runnable bytecode, RhoVM realizes computation by repeatedly applying rho-calculus reduction semantics to elements of a key-value database, where a named channel is a key and a value may be a variable, a data structure, or the code of a contract.
+Each instance of the VM maintains an environment into which bindings of contract locations to contract code will be committed.
+Binding differences are realized through units of computation.
+Given an environment and runnable rholang bytecode, computation is realized by repeatedly applying the rho-calculus reduction semantics to the elements of a distributed key-value database.
+The binding differences produced by the rho-calculus reduction semantics constitute "transactions", which are validated to produce transaction blocks that represent the history of state transitions of the distributed database.
+Because at any one moment the state of the entire VM is stored on this database, this environment is persisted.
+Thus, when we refer to RhoVM, we are referring to the composition of an execution engine and a persisted key-value database.

 Scalability
 -------------------------------------------------------------------

-From the perspective of a traditional software platform, the notion of “parallel” VM instances is redundant; it is assumed that VM instances operate independently of one another.
-Hence, there is no global “RhoVM”.
-At any given moment there is a multiplex of replicated VM instances running on nodes across the network - each executing and validating state transitions for their associated namespaces.
-Because an instance of RhoVM exists for every namespace,  a distributed key-value database also exists for every namespace.
+From the perspective of a traditional software platform, the notion of “parallel” VM instances is redundant; it is assumed that VM instances operate independently of each other.
+Hence, there is no "global" RhoVM.
+At any given moment, there is a multiplex of replicated VM instances running on nodes across the network - each executing and validating state transitions for their associated namespaces.
+Because an instance of RhoVM exists for each namespace, the distributed key-value database, which stores the state of the VM, also exists for each.

-This design choice of many virtual machines executing "in parallel" constitutes system-level concurrency on the RChain platform, where processor and instruction-level concurrency are given by Rholang.
-It is also in direct contrast to the “global virtual machine” model which constrains every state transition, defined by every contract on the platform, to be executed *sequentially*, notwithstanding their associated dependencies.
-Hence, where there is a discussion held in this publication concerning a single RhoVM, it is assumed that there are a multiplex of RhoVMs executing in parallel for a different set of contracts in a different namespace.
+This design choice of many virtual machines executing "in parallel" constitutes system-level concurrency on the RChain platform, where instruction-level concurrency is given by Rholang.
+Hence, when this publication refers to a single instance of RhoVM, it is assumed that there are a multiplex of RhoVM instances simultaneously executing a different set of contracts in a different namespace.

 Compilation Environment
 ================================================